 And yes, you may fail.
 You may embarrass yourself.
 Because God uses people’s weaknesses to display his power, your friends are going to see your flaws.
 But we all die with our flaws exposed anyway.
 And dying with regrets and dreams undone is no way to go.

-Mary Douglas posed the question we all need to answer, “What will you do with your one wild and precious life?“ The options are limitless for would-be heroes.
+Mary Oliver posed the question we all need to answer, “What will you do with your one wild and precious life?“ The options are limitless for would-be heroes.
 Why not embrace one of God’s impossible dreams?
 He’s inviting you to live an epic life.

 For ideas on overcoming obstacles to living an epic life, go here.